Can You Share a Studio Apartment?

 sharestudio

 Most of the time, people find that sharing a studio apartment with a significant other will be significantly easier than sharing one with a friend.
 Living with a significant other means you need one less bed in the apartment, and you are likely more comfortable being closer and more intimate with your SO than with a friend.ย Of course, living in a studio with friends can also be done as long as you are comfortable around each other, especially in a relatively small space.
-One thing you should look to avoid, however, is living in a studio apartment with a stranger as many people would be uncomfortable sharing a single room with a stranger or someone they donโ€™t know very well.
+One thing you should look to avoid, however, is living in a studio apartment with a stranger as many people would be uncomfortable sharing a single room with a someone they donโ€™t know very well.

-Whatever the reasons or situation you find yourself in, here are a few extra tips for sharing a studio apartment with another person and general tips on how to live in a tight space, to make life a little bit easier for both of you.
+Here are a few extra tips for sharing a studio apartment with another person and general tips on how to live in a tight space, to make life a little bit easier for both of you.

 When you are sharing such a small place with someone, you guys need to come up with some house rules, and what is allowed vs. what isnโ€™t allowed.
 These range from things like a cleaning and chores schedule, to how often/late visitors can come and stay.
 These rules can be pretty much for anything but are set to ensure that the relationship between you and your roommate doesnโ€™t turn sour.
 Ensure that various responsibilities are evenly distributed and make sure that both of you are comfortable with the ground rules and boundaries you have come up with.